 The Maasai Warriors have visited the Academy on several occasions putting on a show of Kenyan dance, music and speaking about their life and culture in Kenya.

 The Osiligi Charity was formed in 2009 to help raise funds for the Osiligi Maasai community with two main projects in mind - education and clean water.
 In 2011, after their first visit to the Academy, the charity decided to adopt the Academy colours for their own uniform for their new school - Osiligi Obaya Primary School.

 Several years on, the school now has a reputation for being one of the best schools in Kenya.
 It has fully qualified excellent teachers (teacher's houses are built to attract them), electricity, water, books, computers and event broadband internet.

 After a second visit from the Maasai in 2016, The Bourne Academy decided to set up a partnership.
-Our goal is to raise £5,000 in 2016/17 (now acheived) to build a teacher's house on the school site and will be called 'The Bourne Academy House'. for further information, please see our leaflet).
+Our goal was to raise £5,000 in 2016/17 (now acheived) to build a teacher's house on the school site to be called 'The Bourne Academy House' (for further information, please see our leaflet).
 An Academy trip to Kenya is being planned for February 2019.

-Various fundraising efforts have been made, cake and book sale, Christmas Fair stalls and a Quiz Evening.
-To raise further funds, KS3 Students were challenged to complete a 4 Mile Walk (the distance Kenyan pupils walk to and from school every day), for a £2 donation and over 170 students signed up to take part.
+Numerous fundraising efforts were made including a 4 Mile Walk (the distance Kenyan pupils walk to and from school every day),in the Academy grounds.
 Students also took part in an ASPIRE Day Charity Walk, starting at various locations around Bournemouth, with their Head of House, House staff and fellow students.
 Bournemouth North Rotary Club also very kindly sponsored the initiative with an extremely kind donation.

 If you would like further information of the Osiligi Charity Project, please visit their website www.osiligi.org.